ntvinh2005/v-distributed-tunnel-v1/README.md

 Available commands:
 - `list`: List nodes
 - `add <node_id>`: Add node (requires node ID).
-This also generate a password randomly for you.
-Remember to use that password when authenticating when trying to connecting client node.
+This also generate a seed randomly for you and a config.toml file.
+DON'T SHARE this config file for other.
+You can use it to authenticate with server
 - `delete`: Remove node
 - `view <node_id>`: View node details
 - `help`: Display help